Isaiah 15:1-16:14 (Moab)

 Furthermore, in yet another clear indication of an overarching burden (history as a divine prop to declare futurity), let’s turn our eyes upon the gracious instruction given by God to Moab concerning the welcoming of Jewish Outcasts during the Assyrian & Babylonian Captivities (Isa.
 16:3-4).
 Moab is divinely counseled to live in anticipation of an inevitable exaltation of the Jews through the revival of the Davidic Throne, according to Isaiah 16:5, and in being thus minded they should help the fleeing Jews of Israel or Judah by providing them covert sanctuary from the face of their spoilers, the Assyrians and the Babylonians (Isa.
 16:3-4).
 Right?
 In other words, Isaiah 16:3-4 speaks of the Jews who are effectively escaping the grasp of Assyria and historical Babylon, presumably only with the aid of Moabites.
 My reader, the divine counsel given to Moab isn’t necessarily profound at first glance, but the word-usage of the counsel is profoundly significant in terms of other prophecies in the Book of Isaiah pertaining to the Jewish Escapees.
 Let me explain.

-Certainly, the status of the escaping Jews is a prominent subject of the Book of Isaiah; for, how else shall redemption continue without a remnant?
+The status of the escaping Jews is a prominent subject of the Book of Isaiah; for, how else shall redemption continue without a remnant?
 Even so, the subject was addressed by Isaiah long before Isaiah 16:1-5 (an unusual circumstance of history wherein God is calling for the helping hand of an intolerably wicked people, the Moabites).
 Thus, let the reader understand that Jewish Escapees are those who escape during or after the warfare and or dispersions that God ordained through Assyria and historical Babylon, but more importantly they are those who will one day be called the 3rd Restoration Generation of the Jews who survive the likes of future Babylon!
 In a clear shift from history to futurity, and as a striking first-mention of the topic in the Book of Isaiah, Jewish Escapees (“them that are escaped of Israel…he that is left in Zion, and he that remaineth in Jerusalem” – Isa.
 4:2-3) are foreseen to be experiencing the unparalleled glory of the Millennial Reign of Christ as described in Isaiah 4:5-6, which states,

 “And the LORD will create upon every dwelling place of mount Zion, and upon her assemblies, a cloud and smoke by day, and the shining of a flaming fire by night: for upon all the glory shall be a defence.
 And there shall be a tabernacle for a shadow in the daytime from the heat, and for a place of refuge, and for a covert from storm and from rain.” – Isa.
 4:5-6